Drayux/Catalyst/Install/Instructions.md

 > `fstabgen -U /mnt >> /mnt/etc/fstab`
 Generate the filesystem table
-VERIFY the entries manually : Extraneous mounts may be shown, for example
+VERIFY : Extraneous mounts may be shown, for example

 > `artix-chroot /mnt`
 Change root into the fresh install!